tomhughes87/DataStructures-Algorithms-javascript/README.md

 // bye

 ```
-* when thing2 was created it just copied the value, it didn't track any changes etc.
+*when thing2 was created it just copied the value, it didn't track any changes etc.

+## Garbage Collection

+when removing pointers, it's possible to lose access to objects stored in memory but they'd still take up space.
+JS has 'garbage collection' which clears up data like this that runs at intervals

 ## Array vs Linked List:
 ### Array: